Piscora

 • Give them a long tank with strong flow, lots of oxygen, and plenty of hiding spots (rock piles, caves, wood).
 They will claim spots and bicker, so break up line of sight with hardscape.

-• Aim for warm, clean freshwater: about 75-82F, pH roughly 6.5-7.5, and keep nitrate low because they are sensitive to dirty water and can get skinny fast.
+• Aim for warm, clean freshwater: about 24-29°C, pH roughly 6.0-7.8, and keep nitrate low with regular water changes/strong filtration because they do best in clean, well-oxygenated water.

 • Feed like a scavenger that still wants real food: sinking pellets, frozen bloodworms/brine shrimp, and some blanched veg.
 Split into 2 smaller feedings and make sure food hits the bottom before faster fish steal it.